 Fortnite launches "Chapter 2" after Call of Duty challenge

-Oct 15 (Reuters) - Epic Games' launched a "Chapter 2" reboot of its battle royale smash hit "Fortnite" on Tuesday, as it bids to halt defections of gamers to mobile rivals "Apex Legends" and "Call of Duty".
+Oct 15 (Reuters) - Epic Games' launched a "Chapter 2" reboot of its battle royale smash hit "Fortnite" on Tuesday, drawing the eyeballs of hundreds of millions of gamers globally as it bid to halt defections to rivals "Apex Legends" and "Call of Duty".

 The games are free to download and play but users pay for upgrades, like the "skins" displayed on characters.
 Fortnite raked in $2.4 billion in revenue in 2018, more than any other single title, according to Nielsen data.

-After the runaway successes of those games, gaming giant Electronic Arts EA.O launched the similarly-themed Apex Legends earlier this year.
+The runaway successes of the games prompted Electronic Arts EA.Oto launch its similarly-themed Apex Legends earlier this year and competition continues to mount.

-The mobile version of Activision's ATVI.O long-running "Call of Duty" franchise was also launched on Oct.
-1, and has already racked up 125 million unique downloads and generated more than $28 million in gross player spending, according to app data website SensorTower.
+The mobile version of Activision's ATVI.O long-running "Call of Duty" franchise launched on Oct.
+1, and has already racked up 125 million unique downloads and more than $28 million in gross player spending, according to data website SensorTower.

 Spending on Fortnite has fallen 23% since the launch of Call of Duty, the website's data also showed.